 As a child, that other midwestern explorer Dorothy Gale of Kansas was my hero.

-We were so alike: She loves dogs (I have three rescues), travels to colorful lands (my dream!), and she hates flying.
+We were so alike: She loves dogs (I have two rescues), travels to colorful lands (my dream!), and she hates flying.
 She also attracts the kindest, smartest, and most adventurous travel partners (you should come on my tours – my guests are the BEST).

 Which began the struggle of trying to stay on my parents’ ‘get a reliable and uneventful job’ path.
 I tried newspaper printing, pasting up medical textbooks at home, and embalming at a local mortuary.
 Not a lotta laughs.
 And probably terrifying if there were.

 I wanted to see the world so badly that I began to view tornadoes as a viable means of transport.